Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">3/28/2024</td>
+<td align="center">3/29/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/urusei-yatsura/episode-191-pure-hearted-fox-hell-risk-his-life-for-love-925304">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/the-wrong-way-to-use-healing-magic/episode-10-unhinged-the-black-knight-appears-925480">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">While helping out a kind granny in a nearby village, the little fox is captivated<br>by the tale of a fox who saves his beloved by grabbing an Oni by<br>the horns!
-Believing the story to be true, the little guy returns to Tomobiki Town<br>to save Shinobu!</p>
+<p align="center">Usato, Kazuki, and Suzune finally set foot on their first battlefield.
+The conflict is harrowing<br>enough as it is for all of them, but reports of a terrifying foe among<br>the demon army have Usato in particular shaking in his boots...</p>
 </td>
 </tr>
 </table>